 However, recent studies have shown this not to be the case.
 All the evidence points to the amount of time spent outside.
-The more time spent out of the house, regardless of what you are doing, the less chances of developing myopia.
+The more time spent out of the house, regardless of what you are doing, the less chance of developing myopia.
 This seems to be the case whether you are revising for an exam or playing football.

 Scientists are a little divided as to why this is the case.
 Some believe it is the exposure to bright light, others believe it is because you see objects which are further away.
 Regardless of the scientific debate, spending time outside is a real boost for your eyesight.

-Why am I Short Sighted?
+Why am I Short-Sighted?

-Myopia is caused by an elongated eyeball shape or a steeply curved cornea.
+Short sight is caused by an elongated eyeball shape or a steeply curved cornea.
 This changes the paths of the light rays to focus slightly in front of your retina when you look at objects in the distance.
 In turn, this makes them appear blurry.
 Glasses and contact lenses refocus the rays to meet on your retina.

-Surgery to Correct Myopia at AVC
+Surgery to Correct This Condition at AVC

-Laser surgery has several advantages over wearing spectacles and contact lenses, and is more cost effective overall.
-Other advantages are that you cannot lose or break your laser surgery like you can spectacles, and you cannot forget to take out your laser surgery unlike contact lenses.
+Laser surgery has several advantages over wearing spectacles and contact lenses and is more cost-effective overall.
+Other advantages are that you cannot lose or break your laser surgery like you can spectacles, and you cannot forget to take out your laser surgery, unlike contact lenses.

-If you have would like to find out more about laser eye surgery at Advanced Vision Care, then why not call AVC TODAY on 0800 652 4878 and request your free information pack or book your consultation and say goodbye to your short sightedness today.
+If you have would like to find out more about laser eye surgery at Advanced Vision Care, then why not call AVC TODAY on 0800 652 4878 and request your free information pack or book your consultation and say goodbye to your short-sightedness today.